Vinod Khosla: Co-founding Sun Microsystems and early investments: 1980–2003

-In 1986, Khosla joined the venture capital firm Kleiner Perkins as a general partner.
+In 1986, Khosla joined the venture capital firm Kleiner Perkins as a general partner, alongside Sun Microsystems board member John Doerr.
 At Kleiner Perkins, Khosla managed investments in technologies, such as video games and semiconductors.

-He helped create Nexgen, sold to AMD for 28 percent of its market cap, which was the first successful Intel microprocessor clone company.
+He helped create NexGen, the first successful Intel microprocessor clone company, which was sold to AMD for 28 percent of its market cap.
 He invested in Go Corporation, which developed a stylus-operated computer and was seen as one of the largest Silicon Valley startup failures.
-In 1994, he suggested that Excite adapt its search engine for the internet and helped finance the special disk drive the company needed to run their search engine.
-He mentored the founders until the company was sold to @Home Network for $7 billion, which was it his first venture capital deal of that size.
+In 1994, he suggested that Excite adapt its search engine for the internet and helped finance the special disk drive the company needed to run their search engine starting with a $5,000 check to test his theory by buying a bigger hard drive.
+Khosla was also involved in suggesting the advertising model as a source of revenue.
+During his time at Excite, Khosla convinced Google founders to sell to Excite for $1 million, which Excite CEO George Bell rejected.
+On April 1, 1996, Khosla informed Excite co-founder Joe Kraus that the search engine company's IPO had been canceled, hours before the stock was to start trading; however, thirty minutes later he called him back to let him know it was an April Fools joke.
+He mentored the founders until the company was sold to @Home Network for $7 billion in May 1999, which was his first venture capital deal of that size.
 Afterwards, Khosla was an early proponent of fiber optics and the internet for faster communication and started focusing on telecommunication networking companies.
+In 2001, Khosla expressed disdain for the recently funded optical networking companies saying that what was happening was “greed” similar to the dot-com space.
+It was stated that “It was as if he had a cheat code for the broadband future."